Twilight4/debian-setup/README.md

 ## Post-Installation
 ### Option 1 - Installing Hyprland and dotfiles on Arch
-If a user choosed installing Arch-based distro, users can check out my [dotfiles](https://github.com/Twilight4/dotfiles/) repository.
+If a user choosed Hyprland on Arch-based distro, users can check out my [dotfiles](https://github.com/Twilight4/dotfiles/) repository.

 ### Option 2 - Installing Hyprland and dotfiles on Debian
-If a user choosed installing Debian-based distro, users can check out my [installation guide](https://github.com/Twilight4/arch-setup/blob/main/tools-installation/kali-hyprland.md).
+If a user choosed Hyprland on Debian-based distro, users can check out my [installation guide](https://github.com/Twilight4/arch-setup/blob/main/tools-installation/kali-hyprland.md).

 ### Option 3 - Installing River and dotfiles on Arch
-If a user choosed River Installation, users can check out my [river-settings](https://github.com/Twilight4/river-settings/) repository.
+If a user choosed River on Arch-based distro, users can check out my [river-settings](https://github.com/Twilight4/river-settings/) repository.

 ### Option 4 - Installing GNOME and its customization settings
-If a user choosed GNOME Installation, users can check out my [gnome-settings](https://github.com/Twilight4/gnome-settings/) repository.
+If a user choosed GNOME (any distro), users can check out my [gnome-settings](https://github.com/Twilight4/gnome-settings/) repository.

 ### Appendix - Installing tools
 Additional tools can be installed using scripts in the [tools-installation](https://github.com/Twilight4/arch-setup/tree/main/tools-installation) directory.